-• In the event of the Exams Officer being absent the responsibility would lie with the Exams manager to ensure that all essential tasks performed by the Exams Officer are undertaken by themselves or appoint a temporary member of staff if required to cover a longer-term absence.
+In the event of the Exams Officer being absent the responsibility would lie with the Exams Manager to ensure that all essential tasks performed by the Exams Officer are undertaken by themselves or appoint a temporary member of staff if required to cover a longer-term absence.
 All necessary forms/paperwork in order to transfer access rights to the exam boards would be put in place to cover a longer-term absence by the Exams Officer.

-2. SENDCo extended absence at key points in the exam cycle
+2. SENDCo extended absence at a critical stage of the exam cycle